54th Tactical Fighter Wing: Air National Guard

 Allotted to the National Guard to command units in the Southeastern region of the United States.
 Extended federal recognition and activated on 2 October 1946.

 At the end of October 1950, the Air National Guard converted to the Wing Base Organization.
 As a result, the wing was withdrawn from the Air National Guard and inactivated on 31 October 1950.
-The 116th Fighter Wing was alloted to the state of Georgia, federally recognized and activated 1 November 1950; assuming the personnel, equipment and mission of the inactivated wing.
+The 116th Fighter Wing was allotted to the state of Georgia, federally recognized and activated 1 November 1950; assuming the personnel, equipment and mission of the inactivated wing.

 United States Air Force

-In June 1970, as the 54th Tactical Fighter Wing, was activated and replaced the 354th Tactical Fighter Wing at Kunsan Air Bae, South Korea, assuming control of personnel and attached McDonnell F-4C Phantom II squadrons.
+In June 1970, as the 54th Tactical Fighter Wing, was activated and replaced the 354th Tactical Fighter Wing at Kunsan Air Base, South Korea, assuming control of personnel and attached McDonnell F-4C Phantom II squadrons.
 Was inactivated on 31 October 1970 when the deployed F-4 squadrons returned to the United States and the base was placed in a non-flying status.
 Base operations personnel were absorbed by the 6175th Air Base Group.